 Rivers Early plum trees need a full sun location to produce their best.
 With good soil and careful establishment, Early Prolific plum care is minimal, requiring just annual pruning and feeding, and attention to water.
 United States Department of Agriculture zones 6 to 8 are perfect for Early Prolific plum tree growing.

-Early Prolific is an English variety developed in Herfordshire around1820.
+Early Prolific is an English variety developed in Herfordshire around 1820.
 The parent is a Precoce de Tours.
 It is undeniably sweet but is a dual-purpose fruit also excellent in recipes.
-By 1895,
+By 1895, it was awarded a First-Class Certificate from the RHS and has been a commercial favorite ever since.

 Early Prolific Plum Tree Growing